algorandfoundation/algokit-utils-ts/docs/README.md

 > import * as algokit from '@algorandfoundation/algokit-utils'
 > ```
 >
-> This version will still work until the next major version bump, but it exposes an older, function-based interface to the functionality that is deprecated.
+> This version will still work until at least v9, but it exposes an older, function-based interface to the functionality that is deprecated.
 The new way to use AlgoKit Utils is via the `AlgorandClient` class, which is easier, simpler and more convenient to use and has powerful new features.
 >
 > If you are migrating from the old functions to the new ones then you can follow the [migration guide](v7-migration.md).